 Although I am unable to overturn the decisions of a federal agency, I can often intervene on a person's behalf to answer questions, find solutions, or help cut through the red tape.
 Before you contact my office for assistance with a case, you should determine if your problem is on the federal level.
 My office has the authority and jurisdiction to assist with issues regarding federal agencies, which are organizations of the federal government that are either part of the Executive Branch or Independent Agencies and Government Corporations.

 What Does Not Fall Under My Office's Jurisdiction?

 Problems with Texas State Agencies do not fall under my jurisdiction.
 Please contact your local State Senator or State Representative for assistance.
-You may also contact Governor Rick Perry's office.
+You may also contact Governor Greg Abbott's office.
 Also, the Constitutional separation of powers between the three branches of government prevent judicial matters from falling under my authority as a U.S. Representative.
 Examples of these issues are:

 • Child Custody

 How My Office Can Help